MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 + [Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart), [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/instance-create-quickstart), and Azure SQL Server virtual machines.

 > [!NOTE]
-> This quicktart provides steps for data sources that work with whole files: Azure Blob storage, ADLS Gen2, OneLake.
+> This quicktart provides steps for just those data sources that work with whole files: Azure Blob storage, ADLS Gen2, OneLake.
+For more information about using this wizard with other data soruces, see [Azure Table indexer](search-howto-indexing-azure-tables.md), [Cosmos DB for NoSQL indexer](search-howto-index-cosmosdb.md), and [Azuer SQL indexer](search-howto-connecting-azure-sql-database-to-azure-search-using-indexers.md).

 ### Supported embedding models